ferrucc-io/ferruccio/content/posts/ubi.md

 The UBI here proposed is a tool to solve the problem of unproductive people.

+Andrew Yang argues that Milton Friedman was in support of such a policy, but was he really?

 The Milton Friedman proposal was of a Negative Income Tax up to a certain threshold.

 He explained it pretty clearly in 1968 during an interview: